open-contracting/cove-ocds/docs/architecture.rst

   * It then performs OCDS specific JSON checks, if the input data is JSON.
   * And then schema-specific OCDS checks, depending on the version specified, using ``SchemaOCDS`` and ``common_checks`` from lib-cove-ocds.
 Functions from lib-cove-ocds also takes care of handling any extension data included in the input. lib-cove-ocds calls on lib-cove to perform schema validation that is not specific to OCDS, using JSON Schema and JSONRef, as well as common things like checking for duplicate identifiers.
   * lib-cove-ocds runs additional checks, which are basic data quality checks outside of the OCDS schema.
   * The results of the various stages of validation are added to the context so they can be displayed on the frontend.
-The JSON schema error messages are currently set in lib-cove and OCDS schema specific messages are set in lib-cove-ocds or in this repo (``cove_ocds/lib/exceptions.py``).
+The JSON schema error messages are currently set in lib-cove and OCDS schema specific messages are set in lib-cove-ocds or in this repo.
-  * It uses flattentool to convert the input JSON data into XLSX, or vice versa.

 3. The results of the validation, as well as some basic statistics on the data, are output to the ``explore_record`` and ``explore_release`` html templates in ``cove_ocds/templates``.